-Selecting the right tools and resources from the myriad of available resources can be challenging for Self-learner and anyone looking to make a transition to web development.
+Selecting the right tools and resources from the myriad of available resources can be challenging for self-learners and anyone looking to make a transition to web development.

 Below are some of my favorite free learning resources and tools that helped me in my journey as a self-taught web developer.